isomerpages/nrf-corp/_grants/NRF Fellowship.md

 #### NRF Fellowship Institutions

 Appointees will be offered tenure-track faculty positions at the following Singapore-based universities and research institutions.
-They can also be offered positions at the five [Research Centres of Excellence](https://www.nrf.gov.sg/programmes/research-centres-of-excellence).

 **[Agency for Science, Technology and Research](http://www.a-star.edu.sg/) (A\*STAR)**
 A\*STAR is the lead agency for fostering world-class scientific research and talent for a vibrant knowledge-based and innovation-driven Singapore.
 A\*STAR oversees 14 biomedical sciences and physical sciences and engineering research institutes, and six consortia & centres, located in Biopolis and Fusionopolis, as well as their immediate vicinity.